Topics

 «Creatinine is the waste byproduct of the muscles processing energy from creatine.
 Properly functioning kidneys remove creatinine from the blood supply.» — [2]

-- [1] https://www.mountsinai.org/health-library/tests/creatinine-blood-test
+- [1] Mount Sinai — https://www.mountsinai.org/health-library/tests/creatinine-blood-test

-- [2] https://www.dairbook.com/glossary/creatinine
+- [2] DAIR — https://www.dairbook.com/glossary/creatinine

-- [1] https://www.organdonationalliance.org/glossary/dsa/
+- [2] https://www.bocsci.com/resources/what-are-cyp3a4-inhibitors-and-examples.html

 Decompensated Cirrhosis